Image from Pixabay

 - Read owner’s manuals for the best way to clean and maintain the cooking surfaces for both gas and charcoal grills.

-Deep spring cleaning should have covered most of the difficult staging housework, so keep up with the clean state of affairs.
+Deep spring cleaning should have covered most of the difficult staging housework if you're planning to sell or rent your home, so keep up with the clean state of affairs.
 Additionally:

 - Purge all clutter.
 Summer is synonymous with yard sales.